Chicago & Elkhart County

 From Chicago to Amish Country (3 credits, local)

-This course is based in Goshen, but also travels from Chicago to Notre Dame to Shipshewana.
-Encounter various religious and ethnic groups, their histories, the global immigration stories that shape this region beyond just today’s politics—and perhaps your own borders and crossings as well.
+This course is based in Goshen, but includes several days in Chicago and day trips to locations from South Bend to Shipshewana.
+Encounter various religious and ethnic groups, their histories and the global immigration stories that shape this region beyond just today’s politics.
+You may learn new things about your own borders and crossings as well.

 GLST 271: Community Engaged Learning